Compare Popular Online Preschool Programs

 Alternative Paths

 Childcare workers may only need a high school diploma or GED to work with children.
-While childcare workers concentrate primarily on addressing children’s needs in terms of feeding, toileting, napping, and playing, it is a good way to find out if you truly have what it takes to work with youngsters day in and day out.
+While childcare workers concentrate primarily on addressing children’s needs in terms of feeding, toileting, napping, and playing - it's a good way to find out if you truly have what it takes to work with youngsters day in and day out.
 Other alternative paths to gain experience with children include volunteering to help with various children’s programs.
 For any of these pursuits, background checks are necessary.

 You may also earn a Childhood Development Associate (CDA) credential.
 According to the Council for Professional Recognition, which oversees CDA credentialing, the CDA is based on a core set of competency standards and is nationally transferable.
 This credential verifies that you are competent to work with young children and may allow you access to positions within a Head Start program or any number of private childcare facilities which also focus on teaching the children in their care.
 With this experience under your belt, you can take courses while you work, and you might even have a chance to lower your student teaching hours if you go for your bachelor’s degree later.